0d4rkn3ss/migueltheman/README.md

-# Miguel M. - Cupidr Tester
+# Miguel G. - Cupidr Tester

 - I work with Python and GoLang
 - I'm from Porto, Portugal 🇵🇹